sdslabs/sdslabs.github.com/_posts/2015/2015-12-25-working-sdslabs-9.md

 ## Learning Experience

 The first month was spent in lectures and getting up and running with the essential tech.
-After that I picked up Backdoor andLoop worked on a new feature.
+After that I picked up Backdoor and worked on a new feature.
 Then Srishti, hobbies club's annual tech-exhibition arrived and I managed it's website and also made a rock-paper-scissors game with the Leap Motion device we have in lab.
 In the summer break I worked on some small side projects.
 Other than that, participating in a hackathon allowed me to try out [a crazy but fun idea](https://ashishchaudhary.in/torrent-streaming/).
 My major project was on Backdoor's behind the wheels automation which introduced me to some very exciting technologies.
 I have written about it in detail in another [blog post](https://blog.sdslabs.co/2015/11/dockerizing-backdoor).

 ## Work Culture